 Leverage Your CEO with Branding

-I tried to share my concerns with the marketing team but they said they assured me the CEO didn’t want to speak with the media.
-Making this even more frustrating, one of their biggest competitors was leveraging their CEO on CNBC as they prepared for an upcoming IPO.
+I tried to share my concerns with their marketing team but they assured me the CEO didn’t want to speak with the media.
+Making this even more frustrating, their biggest competitor was leveraging their CEO for an IPO.

 Don’t make that mistake.
-If you’re the CEO or founder of a company, you need to leverage that title, role and experience for media coverage.
-I understand if maybe the CEO is shy or reserved, but at the root, the top sales guy needs to be the over-exposed guy selling the product.
+If you’re CEO, leverage that title and experience for media coverage.
+I understand if the CEO is shy, but the top sales guy needs to be over-exposed with the media.

 Here’s more tips from other peers if you’d like to review that Forbes article by clicking here.